Vindexus/HeresyWorld/basicmoves.md

 >## Throw Grenade
 >When you **prime and throw a grenade**, roll+DEX.
 On a 10+, the grenade lands where you aimed.
 On a 7-9 choose one:
 >
->  - The grenade lands where you aimed but you have to move to make the throw placing you in danger as described by the GM
+>  - The grenade lands where you aimed but you have to move to make the throw placing you or someone else in danger as described by the GM
->  - The grenade only lands near where you aimed, for a reduced or dangerous effect as described by the GM
+>  - The grenade only lands near where you aimed, for a reduced or unexpected effect as described by the GM

+Pulling out a grenade and chucking it can all be done in one motion, but only if you have a grenade in hand.
+The 7-9 results give you a lot of opportunity for interesting hard moves, don't be afraid to use them.
+A wily cultist might see an Acolyte fumbling for a grenade as a perfect opportunity to charge them.
+A grenade might fall short and deal half damage, or it might catch an ally in its blast.
+Explosives can also change the landscape of the battlefield by creating firewalls, caving in walls, making craters, or destroying cover.

 <!-- -->

 >## Tech-Use
 >When you **attempt to use or fix a complicated piece of technology** roll+INT.
-On a 10+ you do what you set out to do.
+On a 10+ you do what you set out to do and choose two.
 On a 7-9 the same, but choose one:
 >
 >  - It takes longer than you'd planned
 >  - You have to cannibalize some equipment on hand, the GM will tell you what